surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Saving_Report_TD.md

 <center><h1>Saving Reports</h1></center>

-All the work done are save under save explore section this will save all the filter,sort,pivot, visualization and so on.
+All the work done are saved under save explore section, this will save all the filter, sorting, pivot, visualization and so on.

 ### Getting Started